mrdiamonddirt/python-llm-interpreter/Readme.md

 # Description

-This is a python code interpreter that uses speech reconition to take in a command parse it via an llm namely azure gpt-3.5 in this case and the llm will return a python code string that will be executed by the iterpreter. it just a prototype to show off some ideas and to get some feedback.
+This is a python code interpreter that uses speech reconition to take in a command parse it via an llm either azure gpt-3.5/gpt-4 or llama in this case and the llm will return a python code string that will be executed by the iterpreter. it just a prototype to show off some ideas and to get some feedback.

 ## inspired by the following